Written by Shannon,

-While the positive research around these supplements is encouraging, it’s important to keep in mind that these results aren’t perfect or definitive.
-Experts have concluded that they appear to tell us enough about the potential safety and efficacy of these supplements, but that more studies are necessary to be conclusive.
+While the positive research around these supplements for depression is encouraging, it’s important to keep in mind that these results aren’t perfect or definitive.
+Experts have concluded that they appear to tell us enough about the potential safety and efficacy of these supplements as a part of a depression treatment plan, but that more studies are necessary to be conclusive.
 We should think of the research conducted so far as a solid starting point.
 It’s also important to note that each of the supplements was studied in isolation and combining them could create different results.

-If you are considering supplements to help combat depression, it’s important to talk to a doctor about what is right for you.
+If you are considering supplements to help combat depression, it’s important to talk to a licensed provider about what is right for you.
 Nutritional supplements are not FDA regulated and tests have consistently shown variable quality and purity across manufacturers.
-If you’re going to use supplements, be sure you’re purchasing them from a high-quality brand.
+If you’re going to use supplements to help your depression, be sure you’re purchasing them from a high-quality brand.
 Finally, remember that supplements are not a replacement for a healthy diet, but instead may be a helpful boost for our bodies to work against the symptoms of depression.

 The best way to know which of these vitamins or supplements may help with your depression is to talk to a licensed mental health expert.
 Brightside can help.